lifepillar/CSVKeychain/Readme.md

 end tell
 ```

 You may run this directly from Script Editor.
+A similar approach can be used to
+export `/Library/Keychains/System.keychain`.

+**Note:** Keychain.app won't allow you to paste some items (most likely,
+automatically created by the system, not yours).
+In such case, the snippet above
+will produce a script error and Keychain.app will show an error dialog, too.
+Dismiss both and run the script again.
+Repeat every time you get an error.

 ## Migrate passwords and notes into KeePass